KyrosKrane/Sanctum-LFR-Notes/README.md

 ## Shackles of Fate
 ### Guardian of the First Ones
-`/i Stay away from the giant pillars; except when they glow white.
-The tanks will move the boss to that one.
-Stand in the in the white circle until the pillar shatters.`
+`/i Stay away from the giant pillars.
+When the boss does Purging Protocol, the tanks will move the boss to a pillar.
+Stand in the white circle until the pillar shatters, then run away from the explosion.`

 `/i NEVER STAND ON THE TANKS.
 Run out if you get a yellow circle around you; you're a bomb.
 Dodge the white lines and the glowy orb floating around.
 Hero on pull.`

 ### Fatescribe Roh-Kalo
 `/i Dodge the black beams.
 Careful, they go all the way across the room, but you can only see half of them.
-Kill adds as soon as they spawn.
-Dodge crap on the ground.
+FOCUS ADDS ALWAYS.
+Dodge the circles and orbs.
 Save hero for phase 3.`

-`/i When the rings activate, ONE PLAYER stands on each rune.
-Keep following the rune as it rotates into its hexagon slot.
-WE MUST COMPLETE ALL THE RINGS OR WE WIPE.
+`/i When the rings activate, ONE PLAYER stands on each rune (more than one does nothing).
+Stay with the rune as it rotates into its hexagon slot.
+DO ALL THE RINGS OR WE WIPE.
 Everyone else, kill the adds.`

 ### Kel'Thuzad
 `/i KILL THE TANK CLONES IMMEDIATELY.
+Interrupt the clones cast.
+ALL DPS stack on the person with the swirly circle to share damage - if rooted; use escapes or wait.
+DO NOT STACK IT ON TANKS.`

+`/i When the giant circle opens under KT, ALL DPS and TWO heals go inside using the extra action button.
+Kill the Remnant, then use the swirly portal to get out when it explodes (60%/20%).`

-Stack on the Frost Blast target to share damage - if rooted; use escapes or wait.
-If you get a circle around you, move away from other players.
+`/i Afterwards, kill adds and interrupt their casts.
+Rinse and repeat 3 times.
+If you get a big green circle around you, move away from other players.
 Dodge crap on the ground.
-Hero on P3.`

-`/i When the giant green circle opens, half the DPS and heals go inside using the extra action button.
-Kill the remnant, then get out when it explodes.
-Outside people, kill adds and interrupt their casts.
-Rinse and repeat 3 times.`
+Hero AFTER second portal.`